DrewNaylor/guinget/docs/readmes/readme-v0.2-alpha.txt

 GENERAL NOTES
 ~~~~~~~~~~~~~~~~

---> Some packages like CrystalDiskMark and LibreOffice may require administrative permissions to install, so you'll have to check the "Elevate winget (UAC)" checkbox in the "Apply changes" window before confirming changes.
+--> Some packages like CrystalDiskMark and LibreOffice may require administrative permissions to install, so you'll have to check the "Elevate winget with UAC" checkbox in the "Apply changes" window's mini-form version of Options accessible from the "Options..." linklabel before confirming changes.
 Please don't run guinget itself as an administrator for versions 0.1.3 and above.

 Sometimes you'll have to update winget's sources as well since winget doesn't like updating its sources while elevated from a non-administrator account, so you can use "Package list>Update winget sources", or run "winget source update".

-Windows 10 version 2004 might have issues with elevating winget, so in that case you'll have to hope it automatically elevates package installers, but I've had a problem with that in the past, and I'm not entirely sure how to fix it.
+Some installations of Windows 10 might have issues with elevating winget, so in that case you'll have to hope it automatically elevates package installers, but I've had a problem with that in the past, and I'm not entirely sure how to fix it without just making yourself an Administrator.

 --> Before running guinget, please extract the entire archive to an easy-to-access location.
 It won't work correctly if it's temporarily extracted without its config file ("guinget.exe.config") and helper libraries (everything in the "lib" folder).
 You don't have to do this if you used the installer.